scottransom/presto/INSTALL.md

 Another good test is to see if you can run and fit the default profile in `pygaussfit.py`

 If you want to run `makewisdom` for slightly faster FFT calls, it is located in `$PRESTO/build/src`.
 Just run it from there.

+Note that you can uninstall everything via:

+    cd $PRESTO/build
+    ninja uninstall
+    pip uninstall presto

 **Some quick troubleshooting info for the new meson build process:**
   * If you get an error when trying to run one of the compiled executables (like `prepfold`) about shared libraries (e.g. `prepfold: error while loading shared libraries: libpresto.so: cannot open shared object file: No such file or directory`) you will need to add the install location of `libpresto.so` to your `LD_LIBRARY_PATH` environment variable.